nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br><br>

 #### <a id="undo"></a>Undo previous action: `undo`
-Undos the previous action done in the task manager. <br>
 Format: `undo`

+Undos the previous action done in the task manager if you've made a mistake. <br>

+> Cannot undo CLEAR commands!

 <br><br>